-When the State does not have all elements of the Quality Improvement Strategy in place, provide timelines to design methods for discovery and remediation related to the assurance of Financial Accountability that are currently nonoperational. ● No a.
+When the State does not have all elements of the Quality Improvement Strategy in place, provide timelines to design a.
 Rate Determination Methods.
 In two pages or less, describe the methods that are employed to establish provider payment rates for waiver services and the entity or entities that are responsible for rate determination.
 Indicate any opportunity for public comment in the process.
 If different methods are employed for various types of services, the description may group services for which the same method is employed.
 State laws, regulations, and policies referenced in the description are available upon request to CMS through the Medicaid agency or the operating agency (if applicable).